Federal Judge in Pennsylvania Upholds FTC Ban on Noncompete Agreements

 “The Court finds that the FTC’s Final Rule banning the majority of non-compete clauses does not exceed its authority, nor does it raise issues of federalism due to its overlap with state laws,” she wrote.

-Josh Robbins, an attorney at the libertarian Pacific Legal Foundation, which represented ATS Tree Services told several media outlets that he and his clients were “disappointed” by the decision and pledged to “continue to fight the FTC’s power-grab.”
+Josh Robbins, an attorney at the libertarian Pacific Legal Foundation, which represented ATS Tree Services, told several media outlets that he and his clients were “disappointed” by the decision and pledged to “continue to fight the FTC’s power-grab.”

 “The FTC does not have the statutory authority to rewrite millions of employment contracts by banning non-compete agreements.
 ATS, a small tree care business, relies on its non-compete agreements to enable it to provide valuable training to its employees.
 Banning these agreements will significantly harm ATS’s business,” Mr. Robbins said.

-Douglas Farrar, FTC spokesperson, told The Epoch Times in an emailed statement that the agency believes the judge’s decision “fully vindicates that precedent and the plain text of the FTC Act clearly provide us rulemaking authority to ban noncompete clauses, which harm competition by inhibiting workers’ freedom and mobility while stunting economic growth.”
+Douglas Farrar, an FTC spokesperson, told The Epoch Times in an emailed statement that the agency believes the judge’s decision “fully vindicates that precedent and the plain text of the FTC Act clearly provide us rulemaking authority to ban noncompete clauses, which harm competition by inhibiting workers’ freedom and mobility while stunting economic growth.”

 The Pennsylvania decision stands in contrast to a July 3 ruling by a Texas federal judge, who partially blocked the FTC rule banning noncompete agreements from taking effect this fall among a handful of employers.